-The purpose of providing the smartphones to farmers would be to provide them details regarding weather beforehand.
-The software and other necessary apps in this regard shall be made through the joint contribution of the Information Technology (IT) board of Punjab government and the Meteorological department.
+The purpose of providing the smartphones to farmers would be to provide the details regarding weather beforehand.
+The software and other necessary apps in this regard shall be made through the joint contribution of the Information Technology (IT) board of Punjab government and the Meteorological Department.

 Addressing a meeting at his office on Wednesday, Punjab Information Technology Board (PITB) Chairman Dr. Umer Saif said “The distribution of smartphones will start in October, and its apps will also help farmers interact with agriculture officials and experts for advice on improvement in crops,”